25 Best Bass Lakes in Texas: Trophy Records & ShareLunker Data

 Spring delivers the best overall bass fishing in Texas as warming water triggers spawning activity.
 March brings waves of fish shallow, April sees peak spawning, and May offers excellent post-spawn feeding.
 Every lake produces during this magical period.

 Moving baits like spinnerbaits, chatterbaits, and swim jigs cover water efficiently.
 Target shallow cover adjacent to deeper water where bass stage.
 Sight-fishing opportunities abound in clear-water lakes during full moon phases.
+The Strike King Elite Class and Legacy Class entries peak during March and April.

 Post-spawn bass feed aggressively to recover conditioning.
 Topwater lures, flukes, and shallow crankbaits produce explosive strikes.
 Focus on main lake points where bass ambush baitfish moving from spawning areas.
+Tournament weights reach their highest levels during this period.

 Summer (June-August) - Deep Water Tactics